jasongonzales23/jason-gonzales-mdb/README.md

-# TODO

-- [x] clean up warnings
-- [x] break form up into components
-- [x] find/replace all instances of 1024px and other magic numbers
-- [x] more svg cleanup?
-- [x] bottom cog
-- [x] include Jotai for second page
-- [x] make a simple filter
-- [x] Integrate react-window
-- [x] fix search field
-- [x] add icons to tiles
-- [x] add Pro Tip!
-- [x] Make a page for chat-project/add-datasource layout
-- [x] Create layout
-- [x] side nav
-- [x] top bar

-# Notes for me
+# Notes and Explanations

+## Viewing on Vercel

+I elected to put the challenge at this route:

+## Rationale

+Is this a prototype or a the beginning of a functional project? ¡¿Por que no los dos?!

+Many times a prototype ends up becoming the starting place for a real project, so I _mostly_ thought about it that way.
+I hate making throw away work!
+That said, when prototyping you need to move fast because it is possible the entire thing is discarded.
+So you'll see I make various gestures to support growth with simple things like not hardcoding variables that would best be set programmatically somehow.
+For example I set a lot of layout functions with vars.
+In general these vars can get scattered about so it's good to give them helpful names and put them someplace reasonable.

 Opted for nextjs, here's why.

 I know it well and have been using it for the past two years.
 I can move fast and deliver many features with precision.

-I thought about using a more bare-bones approact to demonstrate the depth of my knowledge with React, but Nextjs is still react and only helps me move faster for this technical challenge.
-If this were a work project there would need to be possibly different considerations of course.
+I thought about using a more bare-bones approact to demonstrate the depth of my knowledge with React, but Nextjs is still React under the hood and only helps me move faster for this technical challenge.
+If this were a work project there would need to be different considerations of course.

 Nextjs is opinionated and establishes a convention-over-configuration approach that helps teams and individuals move fast.
 The things that helped me deliver this challenge for example include:

 - routing
 - tailwind CSS
 - tons of config decisions (linting, etc)

+## Decisions

-Opted to not make a footer in the layout.
-It's not a challenge to add one for starters, but this looks more like an application and most times there's no need for a footer.
+I opted to not make a footer in the layout.
+It's not hard to add one for starters, but the provided design looks more like an application and most times there's no need for a footer.

-Made "/constants/nav-items.js" to make it easy to add nav items with data / json.
-Would be helpful to build this nav based on RBAC or other dynamic needs.
+I made "/constants/nav-items.js" to make it easy to add nav items with data / json.
+This would be helpful to build this nav based on RBAC or other dynamic needs.

 An assumption about how the list of datasources would be loaded.
 If there are a reasonable amount (like not thousands) it makes sense to render this page server side rather than load the page and then make a fetch for the data sources.

 Ultimately is Tailwind CSS the way to go?
-Maybe?
+It depends!

 To help teams move fast it's actually good to hide a lot of the CSS one way or another.
 One way is to use styled components that can have local overrides as needed.
 But CSS is technically more efficient for rendering.
-As ever, I'd call this tradeoff when you see performance starting to be affected by using styled components.
+As ever, I'd make a call on this tradeoff when you see performance starting to be affected by using styled components.

-In my experience styled components have never caused rendering problems
+That said, in my experience styled components have never caused rendering problems

-added additional items to data sources to demonstrate virtualizer still works without a full "row" of tiles.
+I added additional items to data sources to demonstrate virtualizer still works without a full "row" of tiles and duplicated a bunch so you could actually see the virtualized rendering function.

-Opted to move all images to public folder for convenience during this challenge.
-It's fine but usually in real project it's different (explain how)
+I opted to move images to public folder for convenience during this challenge.
+It's fine but usually in real project it's different -- read below for SVG thoughts, but also some images might come from an assets folder or an s3 bucket.

-Is this a prototype or a the beginning of a functional project? ¡¿Por que no los dos?!

-Many times a prototype ends up becoming the starting place for a real project, so I _mostly_ thought about it that way.
-I hate making throw away work!
-That said, when prototyping you need to move fast because it is possible the entire thing is discarded.
-So you'll see I make various gestures to support growth with simple things like not hardcoding variables that would best be set programmatically somehow.
-For example I set a lot of layout functions with vars.
-In general these vars can get scattered about so it's good to give them helpful names and put them someplace reasonable.

 Added a "magic number" to set the size of the scroll window for tiles.
 This is a tradeoff of speed / value / maintainability.
 When the layout changes in the future we'll need to fix this magic number.
 In that same future, it's pretty likely that will be a simple change.
 Or we could spend more time to calculate it better or use a an obscure CSS approach.
 I didn't take the time to find the obscure CSS approach.
 React Window already requires some weird CSS as it is and that took a while to sort out.
 We could set the heigh JS, but that is less efficient and creats a weird exception to how this whole project does styling.